pieroproietti/penguins-eggs/README.md

 # Usage
-In addition to the description of the commands in this README, you can consult the [Official book](https://penguins-eggs.net/book/#official-book).
+In addition to the description of the commands in this README, you can consult the [Penguin's eggs official book](https://penguins-eggs.net/book/).
-There is also other documentation - mostly for developers - included in the [documents](./documents)  and [i386](./i386) directories of this repository,

 <!-- usage -->
 ```sh-session